 After breakfast, bid farewell to the Ligurian coast and transfer back to Pisa Airport for your return flight.

-Important note: For safety reasons visiting the Cinque Terre and Portofino by boat is inevitably subject to weather conditions.
-If we are prevented from sailing to the Cinque Terre we will travel by rail visiting the villages of Monterosso, Vernazza and Riomaggiore.
-If we are prevented from sailing to Portofino we will travel by local bus (approximately a 10 minute drive) - the only other possible method allowed.
-In these cases refunds of £23 and /or £4 per person per the respective tour will be given.
+For safety reasons, visiting the Cinque Terre and Portofino by boat is inevitably subject to weather conditions.
+If we are prevented from sailing to the Cinque Terre we will travel by rail visiting a selection of villages.
+If we are prevented from sailing to Portofino we will travel by local bus- the only other possible method allowed.
+This takes approximately 10 minutes.
+In this case, a refund of £27 and /or £4 per person per the respective tour will be given.
 Should these circumstances occur the Captain’s decision is final.
 Please consider this when booking this holiday.

 Riviera holidays are always good and this trip was no exception.
 Tony the guide was absolutely great.
 Always there to help and guide but not intrusive.
 The hotels were good, the one at Santa Margherita excellent with helpful atten...

 This was a wonderful holiday, friendly company, good guides and so much to see.
 The hotel at Santa Margharita was superb, the visits to Pisa, Lucca and the Cinque Terre were well organised, we saw so much I felt we had been away t...